Our Gang (film): Preservation status

 For decades, no print of the film was known to survive.
 Various elements of the film eventually resurfaced however, and, by 2013, approximately half of the film had been found and compiled together into a new edit.

-In 2024, a nearly complete print of the film was reconstructed and restored thanks to the efforts of multiple private collectors and film archives.
+In 2024, a nearly complete print of the film was reconstructed and restored by the ClassicFlix company with the help of several private collectors and film archives.
 The first half of the film was restored after Joe Caputo, a private collector, found and purchased the last known 16mm print of the film in existence.
 The second half of the film and damaged or missing sections of the first half were restored from six different "cutdowns" ("Big Business, Dog Catches a Thief, The Donkey Delivery Company, Fickle Flora, Taken By Surprise, and Who's A Sissy?") found in the Collection of Robin J. Cook.
-Additional damaged and missing sections were provided by Paul Mular of the Niles Essany Silent Film Museum, and the titles and Intertitles of the second half of the film were reconstructed by Michelle Schracht.
-The Restoration was completed by ClassicFlix who subsequently released it as part of a Blu-Ray Collection of other restored Silent Little Rascals films.
+Additional damaged and missing sections were provided by Paul Mular of the Niles Essany Silent Film Museum, and the titles and inter titles for the second half of the film were reconstructed by Michelle Schracht.
+The restoration was completed by ClassicFlix, who subsequently released it as part the Blu-Ray/DVD collection The Little Rascals – the Restored Silents, Volume 1.